-It is the owner's responsibility to perform proper care and maintenance of the RV, and to assure correct load distribution and proper semi-permanent site location set-up.
-For details regarding this, please see your Jayco owner's manual and other component part manufacturers.
-These outline various care and maintenance that is required to maintain your RV and for proper set-up.
+It is the owner's responsibility to perform proper care and maintenance of the RV, and to assure correct load distribution.
+For details regarding this, please see your Jayco owner's manual and the owner's manuals of the chassis manufacturer and other component part manufacturers.
+These outline various care and maintenance that is required to maintain your RV.
 Please review all manuals supplied with your RV, and contact your selling dealership or supplier of the component part if you have questions.
-Note: Failure to maintain or set-up the RV as noted in those manuals voids this limited warranty, and any damage to the RV as a result of your failure to properly set-up the RV or perform such care, is not covered by this limited warranty.
+Note: Failure to maintain the RV as noted in those manuals voids this limited warranty, and any damage to the RV as a result of your failure to perform such care, is not covered by this limited warranty.